 Work is primarily performed outdoors under various weather conditions, including heat, cold, rain, snow, or ice.
 Duties will be performed in close proximity to the general public and the employee may have frequent interactions with patrons.
 While performing the duties of this position, the employee may be exposed to hazardous flora and fauna (e.g. poison ivy, wild parsnip, biting/stinging insects, ticks) and chemicals (e.g. cleaning supplies, herbicides/pesticides, and gasoline/oil).
 The employee may also be exposed to machinery with moving mechanical parts and high noise levels.

 Normal duties may include stooping, twisting, climbing, balancing, kneeling, crouching, and crawling.
 Prolonged standing or walking, often on unpaved/uneven terrain, will be frequent.
-The employee may regularly handle, grasp, or feel objects; reach, push, or pull to reposition items; and may regularly lift and/or move up to 50 pounds or may occasionally lift and/or move up to 100 pounds using assistive devices or with assistance from other employees.
+The employee may regularly handle, grasp, or feel objects; reach, push, or pull to reposition items; and may regularly lift up to 50 pounds to shoulder height or above and up to 100 pounds to carrying height with assistance.
 Ability to talk and hear or otherwise effectively communicate with staff and patrons is required.
 Visual acuity necessary for this position includes close vision, distance vision, peripheral vision, and depth perception.

 Use of personal protective equipment will be required based on job specific tasks.
 This may include, but is not limited to, the following items: